Journalism in an Instant: How Livestreaming is Changing Our News

 Micropayments based around mobile devices continue to have a huge impact in China, and these services undoubtedly will catch on in the west soon.

-Micropayments would make it easier for independent live-stream journalists in the west to get paid by those who follow their videos, and it has the capacity to completely transform the economy surrounding digital journalism.
+Micropayments would make it easier for independent live-stream journalists to get paid by followers.
+It also has the capacity to completely transform the economy surrounding digital journalism.

 Subscribe to Beyond Bylines to get media trends, journalist interviews, blogger profiles, and more sent right to your inbox.